themue/hugo-docker/README.md

 # Hugo Docker

-Simple way to run Hugo generating pages served by a nginxin a Docker container.
+Simple way to run Hugo generating pages served by a nginx in a Docker container.
 The content is pulled periodically out of a GitHub repository.
 Hugo then rebuilds the site.

+The repository is passed by the variable `SITE_REPOSITORY`, the branch by `SITE_BRANCH`.
+The default branch is `master`.
+This way alternative configurations or work in progress can be tested in special containers.

 ## Building